derecles/epl-possession-analysis/README.md

 ## Things to note

-- There are 20 teams that play in a given season.
-  - There are more than 20 data points because after each season, the Premier League relegates the three teams with the fewest points earned down to the [2nd tier](https://www.efl.com/) in the following season.
+There are 20 teams that play in a given season.
+There are more than 20 data points because after each season, the Premier League relegates the three teams with the fewest points earned down to the [2nd tier](https://www.efl.com/) in the following season.
 The three teams from the 2nd tier that earned the most points in the 2nd tier are then promoted up to the Premier League the following season.
-There are 4940 total matches to be scraped, so there should be 4941 rows in the csv file (including the column labels).
-The csv included in this repo only has 4940 rows.
-I don't know where the missing match is, but I don't want to run the script all over again.
-I will find the match and manually add it.

 In order to play around with the raw data in a database, import this file to [sqlite3](https://www.sqlite.org/index.html) (recommended):
 ```
 sqlite_epl_data.db